Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best for Summer

 At 1 lb.
-15 oz., the Moab are on the heavy side, but they’re also one of the most comfortable out there so will be well worth the added ounces for some, particularly if you do most of your hiking in hot and dry climates.
+15 oz., the Moab are on the heavy side, but our testers agreed that they’re also one of the most comfortable hiking shoes out there and well worth the added ounces, particularly if you do most of your hiking in hot and dry climates.

-They also aren’t the most durable hiking shoes available, so are better suited to well-trodden, established trails.
+They aren’t the most durable hiking shoes available, so are better suited to well-trodden, established trails.

 If you’d prefer a little more water resistance, be sure to check out the waterproof version.